 - Xamarin Insights.
 A monitoring tool that allows tracking crashes and errors.

 - Allows creating apps performance of which is relatively close to native apps.
-A C# programming language that is used in Xamarin is a staple in the world of mobile development and provides tools necessary to develop high-performance programs.
+A C# programming language that is used in Xamarin is a staple in the world of mobile development and provides the tools necessary to develop high-performance programs.

 - Compatible with various native hardware components, which positively affects user experience.